BlassGO/LetsGO_request/launch/users/Recovery_VolumeUp_Action/GUIDE.md

    timeout=7
    ```

-    *Note: The action must be compatible with the Shell Script environment provided by Magisk/KSU (Busybox)*{.remark}
+The action must be compatible with the Shell Script environment provided by Magisk/KSU (Busybox){.remark}